Richie Champion: Rodeo career

 After graduating from high school, Champion joined the Professional Rodeo Cowboys Association (PRCA).
 He competed on the PRCA rodeo circuit, winning several small rodeos.
 In 2013, he traveled with world champion bareback rider Kaycee Feild, learning valuable tips on mental preparation.

-Champion had more success in the 2014 rodeo season, placing at major rodeos including Fort Worth Stock Show, San Antonio Stock Show & Rodeo, and National Western Stock Show.
+Champion had more success in the 2014 rodeo season, placing at major rodeos including Fort Worth Stock Show & Rodeo, San Antonio Stock Show & Rodeo, and National Western Stock Show.
 In March 2014, at age 21, Champion competed in the inaugural The American Rodeo in Arlington, Texas.
 Organizers invited the top 10 ranked cowboys in each event and allowed others to earn a place in the finals by competing in qualifying events.
 Champion won the finals of the bareback riding competition by riding a horse named Assault to a score of 90.
 As the winner of the event, he received $100,000.
 As the only winner to have come through the qualifying rounds, he earned an additional $1 million.
 This was the largest rodeo prize ever awarded in a single day.
 Winning such a large prize at the young age of 21 gave him freedom.
 Champion reflected that as a rodeo cowboy, "you find yourself in a position trying to win money a lot of times and having to push yourself sore or hurt, trying to get on the next one to make money[. ...]
-To not do that and just to ride bucking horses and do what I love is amazing.”
+To not do that and just to ride bucking horses and do what I love is amazing."

-This was before The American was sanctioned by the PRCA, meaning Champion could not use his earnings to qualify for the National Finals Rodeo, which selects competitors based on their prize winnings for the year.
-Champion competed at more than 100 other rodeos during the 2014 season, earning a combined $90,000 at sanctioned rodeos, which qualified him for competition at the National Finals Rodeo.
-At the finals, he won round 5.
-He finished the rodeo season ranked 3rd in the world at bareback riding.
+This was before The American was sanctioned by the PRCA, meaning Champion could not use his earnings to qualify for the National Finals Rodeo (NFR), which selects competitors based on their prize winnings for the year.
+Champion competed at more than 100 other rodeos during the 2014 season, earning a combined $90,000 at sanctioned rodeos, which qualified him for competition at the NFR.
+At the finals, he won Round 5.
+He finished the rodeo season ranked 3rd in the world in bareback riding.